By David Joel Miller

 You need to let the pain go before it destroys you.

-If you’ve ever grab something that’s very hot, the longer you hold onto it, the more pain you’ll feel.
+If you’ve ever grabbed something that’s very hot, the longer you hold onto it, the more pain you’ll feel.
 We instinctively drop something that’s burning our hand.
 What we forget to do is to drop emotional pain.
 People think that by holding on to that pain, they are protecting themselves.
 What’s important to do is to learn the lesson you needed to learn from that experience and then let it go.

 Self-forgiveness is empowering.